MatijaBas/rugby-shop/README.md

 The visitors that are targeted by Rugby Shop are:
 - Professionals who are looking for good product for their team
 - Amateurs that want to play a rugby in their favorite jersey
-- People that want to get perfect birthay present
+- People that want to get perfect Birthday present
 - People that are just bored becouse of COVID-19 and looking to spend some money

 User goals are: